 Transgender/Gender Non-Binary (Trans GNB) Health Care for Nurse Practitioners

 Columbia University School of Nursing’s Certificate in Professional Achievement (CPA) in Transgender/Gender Non-Binary (Trans GNB) Health Care is designed for nurse practitioners to advance their knowledge and skills to provide quality care to trans GNB people.
 The program prepares advanced practice nurses to support the health of trans GNB people along the continuum of care and formulate a care plan that addresses follow-up, ongoing care, and preventative screening.
-The program prepares clinicians to integrate mental health in the care of trans-people and their families.
+The program also prepares clinicians to integrate mental health in the care of trans-people and their families.

 To reach the widest audience and to assist in preparing a workforce of clinicians accessible to trans GNB people regardless of geographic location, the certificate program is offered completely online in a synchronous and asynchronous format.
 “We are committed to having only transgender faculty teaching the CPA program.
 Currently, the program has four faculty members who are seasoned nurse practitioners and identify as transgender,” says Laura Kelly, PhD, an associate professor at Columbia Nursing and director of the program.

 This course will provide instructions (and simulated practice) of health assessment procedures for transgender patients relevant to the anatomy that is present, regardless of gender presentation, and without assumptions as to anatomy or identity.
 Instruction in sensitive history taking will be reviewed to understand the myriad and individualized changes and characteristics in the context of hormone administration and surgical intervention.